-We understand that in the current climate committing to a program such as this may be a difficult choice.
+We understand that in the current climate committing to such a program may be a difficult choice.
 However, during the COVID pandemic, MRSA rates have risen significantly nationwide.
 If you choose to join our program, we will ensure you have access to tools that will assist and support you and your team in your implementation efforts.
-We will also be here for you should there be another COVID surge, and we'll help you overcome any barriers you may encounter.
+We will also be here for you should there be another COVID surge and we will help you overcome any barriers you may encounter.